rschristopher/ischristtrue.com/src/logos/index.md

 # Logos

 Literally *the word*.
-In a Christian context the logos is the word of God; and Christ is the word made flesh.
+In a Christian context the logos is the word of God; and Christ is the logos incarnate, the word made flesh.